 Business insurance plans, such as workers’ compensation and business property insurance, are key to restoring workplace safety following major incidents.
 After these events, your insurance plans can step in to cover workplace safety and health costs, though they’re not a substitute for 24/7 OSHA compliance.
 Together, insurance and workplace safety plans keep your whole workplace safe and healthy — and operational — even in dire circumstances.

-OSHA violations can fall into one of five categories: serious, other than serious, willful or repeated, posting requirements, and failure to abate.
+OSHA violations can fall into one of five categories: serious, other than serious, willful or repeated, posting requirements and failure to abate.
 Each violation category has a minimum and maximum penalty amount per violation.
-While some violations that fall into a less-severe category, such as posting requirements, may have a relatively low penalty, companies with more critical violations have been known to receive penalties in the thousands and even millions.
+While some violations that fall into a less severe category, such as posting requirements, may have a relatively low penalty, companies with more critical violations have been known to receive penalties in the thousands and even millions.

-Since January 2015, there have been more than 12,000 enforcement cases with initial penalties of $40,000 or more.
+Since January 2015, there have been roughly 15,000 enforcement cases with initial penalties of $40,000 or more.

 Here are a few examples of serious OSHA violations:

 In 2010, one of the largest industrial accidents occurred when an oil drilling rig exploded in the Gulf of Mexico.
 The accident killed 11 people, injured 17, endangered thousands of animals and contaminated the groundwater supply.
-The explosion was reportedly caused by multiple factors (including a defective concrete cap, faulty installation processes, and problem indications that were ignored during testing procedures).
+The explosion was reportedly caused by multiple factors, including a defective concrete cap, faulty installation processes and problem indications that were ignored during testing procedures.
 Ultimately, BP Products North America was slapped with more than 250 violations and more than $81.3 million in penalties.

 Although the Deepwater Horizon tragedy was BP’s most costly run-in with OSHA, it’s not the first.
 In 2005, a refinery in Texas exploded, killing 15 people and injuring 180 others.
 There were multiple missteps, such as faulty equipment and improper management, but the accident ultimately occurred from an overpressurized distillation tower that overflowed and exploded.
 BP received more than 300 violations from OSHA and a penalty of more than $21.3 million.

 In 2010, an explosion occurred at Kleen Energy Systems’ natural gas power plant in Middletown, Connecticut.
 The plant was under construction when the blast occurred.
 A test “blowdown” — a purging of natural gas from a pipeline — was being conducted when it was sparked by an unknown source, killing six workers and injuring at least 50 others.
 OSHA cited 371 safety violations and doled out $16.6 million in penalties, with O&G Industries receiving the heftiest fine of more than $8.3 million.
-(Keystone Construction & Maintenance was penalized $6.6 million, and BlueWater Solutions was fined nearly $1 million.)
+(Keystone Construction & Maintenance was penalized $6.6 million and BlueWater Solutions was fined nearly $1 million.)

 Skye Schooley contributed to this article.